New Patient Information & FAQ’s

 Are otolaryngologist or ENT (ear nose and throat) doctors and Allergists the same?

 An otolaryngologist is an Ear, Nose, and Throat Specialist trained in the surgical management of disorders of the ears, nose, and throat.
 Many ENT physicians also perform allergy skin testing for disorders that affect the nasal passages, sinuses, and airway.
-Our ENT-allergist (Dr. Piepergerdes) treats many of these common disorders in adult patients.
+ENT-allergist treats many of these common disorders in adult patients.

 I currently receive allergy shots, can I transfer my treatment to your practice?